 If you have bleeding in early pregnancy and you have associated severe abdominal pain you are at a high risk of miscarriage.
 In about 40% of cases there is shown to be a fetal abnormality incompatible with life.
 Unfortunately if a miscarriage has begun, there is nothing you can do to stop it.

 Your first antenatal appointment, also known as your booking appointment, is due around this time.
 During this appointment, your midwife will take details of your, and your family’s medical histories, ask about your plans for antenatal care and take routine health checks such as blood and urine samples.
 She will also have a long talk with you about pregnancy and birth.
 She will take some blood samples that are routine in pregnancy and may also take the blood sample used for the Combined Test for Down syndrome.
 It is unlikely that an ultrasound scan will be done at this visit.
 She will probably arrange an appointment for a few weeks later.

 You can have a similar consultation to that in the NHS if you wish.
 In addition you will be offered an ultrasound scan.
 Women like this because they can see the fetus and hear the heartbeat.
 This scan is generally performed through the tummy (a transabdominal scan).
 You may also want to take advantage of the advice of professionals on hand privately such as a nutritionist who can help you understand the best foods for you and your baby.

-The Harmony and Panorama Non-Invasive Prenatal Tests offer a completely safe, accurate way to screen for many life-restricting conditions from just 9 weeks gestation.
+The TDL VeriSeq v2 by Illumina, SAFE and Panorama Non-Invasive Prenatal Tests offer a completely safe, accurate way to screen for conditions from just 10 weeks of pregnancy.